 - a.
 Modesty, appropriateness and avoidance of extremes should be the guiding principle for young ladies in choosing clothing and hair styles.
 Below are some examples of what we at Southeastern are seeking. - b.
-Hemlines on skirts, dresses, or walking shorts must extend to the top of the knee when standing. - 1) No casual foot-ware or sweat shirts, with or without hoods, are to be worn for class, chapel or church.

-- 2) Girls may not wear, toe rings, ankle bracelets, or any piercings that are not allowed in the handbook while enrolled as student. - Slacks, jeans, and Capri's will only be allowed when required for employment.
+Hemlines on skirts, dresses, or walking shorts must extend to the top of the knee when standing. - 1) No casual foot-ware or sweat shirts, with or without hoods, are to be worn for class, chapel or church. - 2) Girls may not wear, toe rings, ankle bracelets, or any piercings that are not allowed in the handbook while enrolled as student. - 3) Slacks, jeans, and Capri's will only be allowed when required for employment.
 Walking shorts that extend to the top of the knee and are modest fitting may be approved by the Dean of Women. - 4) If a slit skirt is worn, the slit must not rise above the knee.
 The slit may be sewn or pinned, to the appropriate length. - 5) Casual attire is not allowed for classes, services, or noon meals.
 The appearance of ladies dress for the classroom should be normal church attire.
 The ladies should not be "dressing down." - c.
 Ladies wearing denim must choose a style that is not faded, ragged or torn.
 Denim cannot be worn on chapel days until after the noon meal (Tuesdays, Thursdays and Fridays at 1:00 p.m.).
 Denim may be worn to Wednesday night services only. - 1) When sitting, young ladies should keep their dresses and skirts smoothed down and tucked under at the sides. - 2) When a lady is sitting, if the garment she is wearing rises beyond the top of the knee, the garment must be changed immediately. - d.
 Hose or stockings that are extreme in appearance are not approved for the lady students. - e.
 If in doubt, ladies should see the Dean of Women for the garment to be checked. - f.
 All formal attire must be approved by the Dean of Women's office before being worn publicly. - g.
-Hair must be clean, neatly styled, and dry. - h.
+Hair must be clean, neatly styled, and dry.

+- h.
 Hairstyles cut so short that they take on a masculine look are not permitted. - i.
 Also, hairstyles which reflect current worldly trends or are extreme in appearance are not acceptable.
 Ladies must exercise caution when coloring their hair to stay within the boundaries of acceptability. - j.
-When participating in athletics, ladies must wear apparel approved by the Dean of Women.
+When participating in athletics, ladies must wear apparel approved by the Dean of Women. - k.
+In the evenings when traveling between dorms and or Deans apartments ladies may wear loose fitting pants (approved by the Dean of Women).

-Emergencies
+Emergencies Procedures